Skip to main content

 Quick answer

-A first edition of Rubaiyat of Omar Khayyam by translated by Edward FitzGerald (Bernard Quaritch, 1859) is identified by: First edition, published anonymously (FitzGerald's name appears nowhere in the pamphlet), containing seventy-five quatrains.
+A first edition of Rubaiyat of Omar Khayyam by translated by Edward FitzGerald (Bernard Quaritch, 1859) is identified by: First edition, published anonymously (FitzGerald's name appears nowhere; his authorship was not public until 1875), containing seventy-five quatrains preceded by his prose introduction.
+The Quaritch 1859 pamphlet is the true first — the editio princeps of FitzGerald's Rubaiyat.

 Checklist — a true first has these: